 Thanks to its stone walls the fort was one of the few lucky castles that withstood the Mongolian siege in 1241.
 It is no wonder that it was kept in high esteem in the future.
 It served as a frontier stronghold that guarded over the valley of the Vág River.

 When royal power was declining, the castle became the headquarters of the Hungarian Baron Csák Máté whose power was broken only when he died in 1321.
-In spite of his death, King Károly Róbert was only able to take the fort after a long siege.
+Despite his death, King Károly Róbert was only able to take the fort after a long siege.
 Károly Róbert strengthened his ruling power by breaking down the authority and control of the feudal lords all over the country.
 He took care to appoint the Chief Comes of Temes County as his castellan of Trencsén Castle.
 (Please, note that I use the Oriental name order for Hungarian names where family names come first.)

 After this time, the fort was always given to the actual Chief Comes of Temes County which proves the importance of the position.
 Trencsén lay in a strategic location and it was considered accordingly.
 King Károly Róbert recognized this and it was at Trencsén where he received the monarchs of Poland and the Czech Kingdom in 1335.
 This Anjou king prepared the country for the next strong-handed Hungarian king, Lajos (Louis) I the Great.